-The 18th IGF, supported by the hashtags #IGF2023 and #InternetWeWant, was featured across UN social media channels - IGF channels as well as those of the UN Department of Economic and Social Affairs (DESA) and UN Secretariat.
+The 18th IGF, supported by the hashtags #IGF2023 and #IntetrnetWeWant, was featured across UN social media channels - IGF channels as well as those of the UN Department of Economic and Social Affairs (DESA) and UN Secretariat.

 Week-of media monitoring showed that the IGF was covered in a very high number of major Japanese media outlets, including NHK, Nikkei, Yomiuri Shimbun, Asahi Shimbun, Mainichi and Kyoto, in print and broadcast.
 It appeared in international outlets such as Politico, Deutsche Welle, La Stampa, EU Reporter and Devex.
-Services in Indonesia, Georgia, Nigeria, Hunga media guidance, powerpoint templates and high-resolution logos.
+Services in Indonesia, Georgia, Nigeria, Hungary and other countries also picked up IGF-related stories.